nlauchande/vibeops-manifesto/Readme.md

 **Start measuring.
 Stop guessing.**

 - GitHub: github.com/[username]/vibeops
-- Share your .cursorrules with #VibeOps
+- Share your .xrules with #VibeOps
 - Run VibeOps Evals and post your scores
 - Contribute to the eval suite
 - Help build configurations for your context